Sailing fast - TWA and TWS

 • Units: Typically measured in knots.

-• Helps decide the sail trim and the type of sail to use.
+Practical Use: It helps decide the sail trim and the type of sail to use.

 • Critical for safety, as it informs decisions about reefing sails in high winds or deploying lighter sails in light winds.